-No need to buy any ebook/book as I do not have any that solely focuses on swimming.
-So, if you just want swim workouts check out some of these ideas:
+No need to buy any ebook or book, as I do not have any that solely focuses on swimming.
+So if you just want swim workouts, check out some of these ideas:

-Do sprints/fast swims/kickboard/underwater swims first phase (20-30 minutes) then go to easy pace cardio swims to burn fat at a higher rate the 2nd half of the workout.
-If you can get anaerobic first and then go aerobic in the later part of the workout, you can focus on fat burning the last 20-30 minutes.
+Do sprints/fast swims/kickboard/underwater swims first phase (20-30 minutes), then go to easy pace cardio swims to burn fat at a higher rate the second half of the workout.
+If you can get anaerobic first and then go aerobic in the latter part of the workout, you can focus on fat burning the last 20-30 minutes.

-- 5 x 50m sprint freestyle (change strokes as desired)
+- 5 x 50-meter sprint freestyle (change strokes as desired)

 - Rest with 20 seconds (hydrate if needed)

 - 5 x 100m sprints -- any stroke

 The remaining time of your hour, swim at regular pace nonstop for 15-30 minutes.

 Organize other workouts by adding kickboard and underwater swims, too.